Overview

 Usage

-There are several ways to start Clink.
+Once installed, there are several ways to start Clink.

 cmd.exe

-.
+to change the autorun configuration.
 Runclink autorun --help

 for more info. - To manually start, run the Clink shortcut from the Start menu (or the clink.bat located in the install directory).

-- To establish Clink to an existing
+To establish Clink to an existing

 cmd.exe

-process, use<install_dir>\clink.exe inject
+process, useclink inject

 .